 Veterans Affairs Supportive Housing (VASH) vouchers are an important and valuable resource for homeless veterans in our community.
-Home Forward currently administers 1,045 VASH vouchers, up from our original award of 70 vouchers in FY2009.
-Home Forward was awarded 75 new VASH vouchers with an effective date of May 1, 2021.
-We are proud to administer these vouchers for the veterans in our community.

-Our March 2018 VASH utilization level was up to 96%.
-Our utilization has dropped in 2019 and 2020 as we worked with the VA and community partners to lease-up these new vouchers.
-As of June 2023 our utilization is at 74%.
-The lease-up success rate for VASH vouchers continues to be high, at 94% in June 2023 and leasing continues to increase at a steady pace.

-Our ability to effectively increase the scale of our VASH program in the face of an incredibly tight rental market is testament to the success of our partnership with the local Veterans Administration Medical Center, Multnomah County, the City of Portland and a host of non-profit agencies including Transition Projects, our community’s Supportive Services for Veteran Families recipient.
-Home Forward continues to provide security deposit assistance, and our jurisdictional partners, through the Joint Office for Homeless Services, funds additional flexible placement and retention assistance which can be used for any costs related to removing barriers related to lease-up, such as application fees, utility and housing debt, and transportation costs associated with housing search.
-Additionally, Home Forward is working with the VA and partners to increase the number of Project Based VASH, in order to increase access to housing for Veterans that face the greatest barriers to lease up in the private rental market.
-There are currently 86 Project Based VASH units.
-We anticipate the lease up of 65 more Project Based VASH units in 3 properties in 2024.
+The sucess of our VASH program is a testament to our successful partnerships with the local Veterans Administration Medical Center, Multnomah County, the City of Portland and a host of non-profit agencies including Transition Projects, our community’s Supportive Services for Veteran Families recipient.
+Home Forward continues to provide security deposit assistance, and our jurisdictional partners, through the Joint Office for Homeless Services, fund additional flexible placement and retention assistance which can be used to remove barriers related to lease-up costs, such as application fees, utility and housing debt, and transportation costs associated with housing search.
+Additionally, Home Forward works with the VA and partners to increase the number of Project Based VASH vouchers, in order to increase access to housing for veterans that face the greatest barriers to lease up in the private rental market.

-In both 2014 and 2016, we received approval to apply relevant MTW activities to VASH voucher holders.

-General Obligation (GO) Bonds – City of Portland and Metro Regional Government
+General Obligation Bonds – City of Portland and Metro Regional Government

+Home Forward benefits from three different locally-approved bond funding streams that support our work.
-City of Portland GO Bond: In November 2016 voters in the city of Portland approved $258.4 million in general obligation bonds to fund at least 1,300 units of newly affordable housing over the next five to seven years.
-As of December 2022, all bond funds had been allocated, bringing the total affordable units open or in progress to 1,859.
-215 Project-based Section 8 units have been allocated of the 400 vouchers set aside by the MTW amendment 16 approved by HUD – “Affordable Housing General Obligation Bond Project Based Voucher Allocation.”

-Home Forward is participating in the Portland GO Bond in two ways:
+City of Portland Housing Bond: In November 2016, Portland voters passed the city’s first housing bond, dedicating $258.4 million in general obligation bonds to create over 1,300 permanently affordable homes.
+Home Forward is participating in the Portland Housing Bond in various ways:

+Rent Assistance: Home Forward aligned approximately 400 Housing Choice Vouchers with this effort to ensure deep affordability for households residing in these affordable homes.
+The 400 vouchers will be project based and attached to projects selected by funding opportunities conducted by City of Portland in collaboration with Home Forward.

-Asset Management: Home Forward’s asset management team is overseeing third-party property management on behalf of the City of Portland.Ellington: 262 units (1 unit taken offline for Resident Services use)
+Asset Management: Home Forward’s asset management team oversees third-party property management on behalf of the City of Portland.

-East Burnside: 51 units

-Headwaters: 100 units

-Development for City: Initially after the bond was passed, Home Forward acted as the Portland House Bureau’s (PHB) developer.
-Since then, we have moved on to developing a site purchased by PHB, located at SE 30th and Powell.
-Home Forward closed on the financing in November 2021 and started construction immediately afterwards.
-The site includes 206 units of affordable housing.
-Fifty units will have Project Based Vouchers (PBVs) and will be designated as Permanent Supportive Housing for families who have previously experienced homelessness.
-Lease-up will begin in March of 2024.
+Development and Long-term Ownership of City-Purchased Site: During 2023 and 2024, Home Forward continued to make progress on construction for a new development, Hazel Ying Lee Apartments (HYL).
+The development will provide 206 units of housing at or below 60% AMI.
+Of the 206 units, 50 will benefit from Project-Based Vouchers and 30 will be designated as Permanent Supportive Housing for families who have previously experienced homelessness.
+HYL received its Certificate of Occupancy in June 2024 and began its lease-up the following month.